stevecrozz/lithostech.com/_posts/2008-10-27-bridge-school-benefit-show-2008.markdown

 - music
 comments: []
 ---
-{% picture thumbnail-left 2008/bridge-school-benefit.jpg alt="Bridge school benefit show stage" %}
+{% responsive_image path: static/img/full/2008/bridge-school-benefit.jpg

-This weekend I took the trip up to bay area for the bridge school benefit show.
+alt: "Bridge school benefit show stage" class: "img-float-left" %} This weekend I took the trip up to bay area for the bridge school benefit show.
 The show is sponsored by the legendary guitarist <a href="http://www.neilyoung.com/">Neil Young</a>.
 The second day had a powerhouse lineup with Wilco, Death Cab For Cutie, The Smashing Pumpkins followed by Nora Jones, Josh Groban and Jack Johnson and of course Neil